 HEI maintains a strong policy on facilitating access to underlying data and methods for the studies it funds.
 Data Access Policy

-HEI has facilitated and funded the creation of databasess compiled for large research programs, such as NMMAPS and RIOPA, that provide access to those data for other researchers.
+Creation of databases compiled for large research programs, such as NMMAPS, NPACT, RIOPA, and MOSES, that provide access to those data for other researchers.

 Going forward, HEI plans to emphasize such efforts by continuing to identify and promote approaches to data sharing, discuss how to make data more widely available, and identify challenges to data sharing in the context of confidentiality and other privacy protections.